-As a preparatory work to define the positioning of the STI for SDGs Roadmap within the national policy context, an analysis of the strategic policy frameworks has been performed.
+As a preparatory work to define the positioning of the STI for SDGs roadmap within the national policy context, an analysis of the strategic policy frameworks has been performed.

-It has been assessed that Ukraine has a national SDGs indicators system, which consists of 17 goals and 86 targets, included in the report "Sustainable Development Goals Ukraine 202017.
-The report provides a good basis for future monitoring, as well as for the analysis needed for the STI for SDGs Roadmap development.
-In addition, the President of Ukraine issued a decree "On Sustainable Development Goals of Ukraine for the period till 2030" to promote the achievement of the SDGs.
-An Inter-Agency Working Group on Achieving Sustainable Development Goals, a temporary advisory body of the Cabinet of Ministers of Ukraine, was established to ensure coordination of efforts.
+It has been assessed that Ukraine has a national SDGs indicators system, which consists of 17 goals and 86 targets, included in the report Sustainable Development Goals Ukraine 2020.
+The report provides a good basis for future monitoring, as well as for the analysis needed for the STI for SDGs roadmap development.
+In addition, the President of Ukraine issued a decree 'On Sustainable Development Goals of Ukraine for the period until 2030' to promote the achievement of the SDGs.
+An Inter-Agency Working Group on Achieving Sustainable Development Goals - a temporary advisory body of the Cabinet of Ministers of Ukraine - was established to ensure the coordination of efforts.
 The Voluntary National Review on Sustainable Development Goals was presented online at the High-Level Political Forum on Sustainable Development in July 2020.

-At the STI level, since 2016, reforms on science and innovation have been developed and launched.
-A complex reform of the state system of support to the innovation ecosystem was launched in 2017 and it is still not fully implemented.
-A process of reforms of the national science and technology system was launched in 2015 defining the modern legal, organizational and financial basis of functioning and development of the scientific and technological scopes in Ukraine.
-In this framework, the National Research Foundation of Ukraine was established.
+At STI level, reforms on science and innovation have been developed and launched since 2016.
+A complex reform of the state system of support to the innovation ecosystem was launched in 2017 and is not yet fully implemented.
+A process of reforms of the national science and technology system was launched in 2015, defining the modern legal, organisational and financial basis of the functioning and development of the scientific and technological scopes in Ukraine.
+Within this framework, the National Research Foundation of Ukraine was established.

-To improve policy coherence between science and innovation components, Directorate of Science and Directorate of Innovation in the Ministry of Education and Science were merged into the newly established Directorate on Science and Innovation.
+To improve policy coherence between science and innovation components, the Directorate of Science and Directorate of Innovation in the Ministry of Education and Science were merged into the newly established Directorate of Science and Innovation.